47degrees/ArrowInPractice/README.md

 Iterate the previous exercise to use "Monad bindings" (Monad Comprehensions).
 Check the [official Arrow docs](https://arrow-kt.io/docs/patterns/monad_comprehensions/) for more details on how those are implemented in Arrow.

-# Serialization

-All content negotiation (serialization / deserialization) is handled using the `Ktor` built in `Jackson` support.

 # Endpoints

 For detailed docs per endpoint providing `Request` and `Response` **Json** formats check the [endpoint docs](./ENDPOINTS.md).